 The study focuses on three sites in Pennsylvania that are crucial to national politics and that represent polar-opposite political viewpoints:

-1. Chambersburg, Pennsylvania, a mid-sized town of 20,000 residents located 13 miles from the Mason Dixon Line in Franklin County.
+1. A mid-sized town of 20,000 residents located about 10 miles from the Mason Dixon Line.

-2. McConnellsburg, Pennsylvania, a small rural town of 1,000 residents located in the middle of the Appalachian mountains in Fulton County.
+2. A small rural town of 1,000 residents located in the middle of the Appalachian mountains.

 Current research suggests that the rise in inequality has fractured our democracy into two distinct segments: a conservative rural block and a progressive urban block.
 This narrative grossly oversimplifies these geopolitical divisions and ignores how the escalation of inequality and polarization of politics affects the educational opportunity, social mobility, and political dispositions of American youth.
 By comparing and contrasting the factors that have contributed to inequality in Red and Blue America and the perspectives that youth and their families have about these factors, this project aims to shed light on the distinct ways that inequality affects the lives of urban and rural youth and the solutions that we can use to address these inequities in our schools and communities.